dc-cefleet/nodejs-101/README.md

 # Node.js

-First, setup your porject by running `git init` followed by `npm init` and answering the questionsy.
+First, setup your project by running `npm init` and answering the questions.
+Make sure you add a `.gitignore` file and include `node_modules` in that file.
+Commit and push and you're good to get started.
 Read through all of the exercises and then attempt them in individual scripts.

 ## Small